 12-61-00 Fixed Auditorium Seating

-Seating should be durable and easy to clean and maintain.
+Seating should be durable and easy to clean and maintain using the District’s standard cleaning products and equipment.

 Define system components, fabrication and installation requirements for fixed seating and seating accessories in Auditorium.

-Theatre seating quantity in new high school construction shall be approximately 500.
-Confirm and coordinate with current District Educational Specifications.

 Seating width shall use default width of 21”, with 22” and 20” width allowed in order of preference to allow alignment of row ends.
 19” wide seats shall be allowed only where completely unavoidable to align row ends.

-Seats may be gravity lift to ¾ vertical, with pushback pressure hinge to 100% vertical.
-IF spring assist lift is specified, then the specified models for all approved manufacturers shall be confirmed available and durable as spring assisted.
+Seats may be gravity lift to 3/4 vertical, with pushback pressure hinge to 100% vertical.
+If spring assist lift is specified, then the specified models for all approved manufacturers shall be confirmed available and durable as spring assisted.

 Chairs shall be fully padded and upholstered for comfort.
 Minimum 2” back and minimum 3” seat bottom.
 Ergo foam is acceptable in lieu of serpentine spring foundation.